DANCE: Deep Learning-Assisted Analysis of Protein Sequences Using Chaos Enhanced Kaleidoscopic Images: Related Work

 \section{Related Work}

-~ In this section, we review the existing research and techniques in the fields of protein visualization, chaos game representation, and deep learning-based classification.
-We discuss the advancements, limitations, and gaps in current approaches.

-Sparse encoding~\cite{hirst1992prediction} uses a one-hot binary vector of length 20 to represent each amino acid in a protein sequence.
+~ Sparse encoding~\citeauthor{hirst1992prediction} uses a one-hot binary vector of length 20 to represent each amino acid in a protein sequence.
 However, this approach suffers from inefficiency and redundancy due to its high-dimensional and sparse nature.
-Amino Acid Composition~\cite{matsuda2005novel} offers an alternative protein representation by considering the local compositions of amino acids and their twins.
+Amino Acid Composition~\citeauthor{matsuda2005novel} offers an alternative protein representation by considering the local compositions of amino acids and their twins.
 However, it does not consider the sequence order, limiting its effectiveness.
-Physicochemical Properties~\cite{deber2001tm} incorporate the molecular components' physicochemical properties to predict protein structure and function.
+Physicochemical Properties~\citeauthor{deber2001tm} incorporate the molecular components' physicochemical properties to predict protein structure and function.
 However, the challenge lies in determining effective encoding for unknown physicochemical properties involved in protein folding.
-It is important to note that these feature engineering-based methods are domain-specific and may lack generalizability across different data types.

-The structural-based encoding methods include Quantitative Structure-Activity Relationship (QSAR)~\cite{cherkasov2014qsar} and General Structure encoding~\cite{cui2008computational}.
+Notably, these feature engineering-based methods are domain-specific and may lack generalizability across different data types.
+The structural-based encoding methods include Quantitative Structure-Activity Relationship (QSAR)~\citeauthor{cherkasov2014qsar} and General Structure encoding~\citeauthor{cui2008computational}.
 QSAR utilizes chemical properties to describe the amino acids in a sequence, but it focuses solely on the molecules rather than encoding the entire residue.
 However, QSAR may be susceptible to false correlations resulting from experimental errors in biological data.
 On the other hand, General Structure encoding maps structural information (e.g., residue depth, 3D shape, secondary structure) of the protein sequence into a numerical representation.
 However, its performance is limited by the availability of known protein structures.

-Protein visualization techniques have played a crucial role in understanding protein structure and function~\cite{cournia2015membrane}.
-Traditional methods, such as ribbon diagrams~\cite{bourne2022curse} and space-filling models~\cite{matthews2017high}, provide valuable insights into the three-dimensional (3D) structure of proteins.
-However, these techniques often struggle to capture the intricate details of protein sequences and their relationships~\cite{itoh2009hybrid}.